mgreenberry/happy-hands/README.md

 All icons for Social Media were sourced form [Font Awesome](https://fontawesome.com/)

+### Layout

+This website is designed with access from the home page to all other pages from the navigation bar.
+Some pages also include links to other pages, i.e. index.html links to both lessons.html and tutors.html.

+However, the 404.html and the success.html pages are not accessed from the navigation bar or from any of the pages of the website.
+The 404.html page only displays when a user enters or searches for a page that doens't exist.
+The success.html page only displays when a user has sucessfully completed the contact form in contact-us.html.
+Both the 404.html and the success.html pages allow the user to navigate to the main website.

+This [blueprint](/assets/images/readme-images/website-layout-plan) was then used to design the navigation and call-out buttons featured in the website.

-### Wireframes
+## Wireframes
 I undertook a number of steps to design this website.
-I have created a breakdown of tasks completed each day in this [document](/assets/images/readme-images/website-design-steps)
+I have created a breakdown of some of the tasks completed each day in this [document](/assets/images/readme-images/website-design-steps)

 I have attached mock ups of the original ideas and final design ideas before I used Wireframes to create a prototype.
+These initial drawings and ideas are [here](/assests/images/readme-images/inital-ideas.pdf)

 I used Balsamiq to create my wireframes.
 I chose to do a mobile version first with the pages I wanted and then create a desktop version after.
 I did this as this was going to be the way I designed my website, mobile first.